History of Hairwork Jewelry

 READ

-Brief History of Jewelry Through the Ages
+The Fascinating History of Jewelry

 One of the traditional methods for making hairwork jewelry involves weaving or braiding strands of human hair to form intricate patterns and designs.
 This meticulous process requires a high level of skill and attention to detail, making each piece unique and personalized.